JessUVR/Dynamic-360-Portal/README.md

 <img width="1200" alt="AR Shop" src="https://user-images.githubusercontent.com/32990384/186056478-da68c353-037c-4a0f-bb1b-e9f13e10f64c.png">

 <h2>The Problem</h2>
-Due to the way businesses display their articles (2D format) many details are lost.
+Due to new technologies it has became harder to get the attention not only from younger generations but also older ones.

 <h2>The Challenge</h2>
-Combine a non-invasive 2D UI and connect it to 3D models in an AR Environment.
+Develope a modern way to capture today's world attention to provide it with information in a new AR Format.

 <h2>The Solution</h2>